mvpoirier/Acoustic-Astronomy/README.md

 # Acoustic Astronomy

+## What is it?
+- Visualization of Astronomical Images, which change based on environmental sound input.
+- Coded using [Processing](https://processing.org/).

+## Why?
 - Maker Faire 2019 (May 18, 2019)
 - Branksome Hall Asia, Jeju, South Korea
-- Individual Submission
+- Individual Teacher Submission
-- Visualization of Astronomical Images, which change based on environmental sound input.
-- Coded using [Processing](https://processing.org/).